In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today, we’re talking Venmo payments.

 Venmo may NOT otherwise be used to receive business, commercial or merchant transactions, meaning you CANNOT use Venmo to accept payment from (or send payment to) another user for a good or service, unless explicitly authorized by Venmo.

-Unlike other payment processors, Venmo doesn’t charge a processing fee (because it’s meant for sending money between friends).
+Unlike other payment processors, Venmo doesn’t charge a processing fee (because it’s meant to send and receive money between peers).
 This can make it — ahem — very tempting to use for small business transactions, but it’s not OK with the company.

 Venmo Will Crack Down on Businesses Accepting Personal Payments

 Shortly after its launch of Venmo for Business, the company sent out a series of notifications to Venmo users about new policies and fees for business transactions.
-It appears that Venmo will start enforcing these rules beginning July 21, 2021.
-Here’s a great explainer on Venmo’s policy changes and what you should do about it.
+Venmo started enforcing these rules on July 21, 2021.

 Peer-to-Peer Venmo Doesn’t Have the Features You Need